Biography

 His compositions have been performed in Europe, America, and Asia, collaborating with different groups such as the Ensemble Intercontemporain, Les Siècles, Quatuor Bozzini, Britten Sinfonia, Mise-En ensemble, MI Orchestra, East Anglia Chamber Orchestra, RCM Philharmonic, Orquesta de Cámara de Valdivia, The Carice Singers, Divertimento ensemble, Cikada ensemble, Ensemble U, Ensemble Taller Sonoro, Synchronos ensemble, Ensamble Fractura, among others.

-Vidal has been supported by PRS Foundation Music Creators Open Fund, Vaughan Williams Foundation, Hinrichsen Foundation, Anglo-Chilean Society, RCM Accelerate, the Robert Anderson Trust, the Lennox Hannay Charitable Trust Scholarship, Ministerio de las Artes y Culturas de Chile.
+Vidal has been supported by PRS Foundation Music Creators Open Fund, Vaughan Williams Foundation, Hinrichsen Foundation, Anglo-Chilean Society, RCM Accelerate, the Robert Anderson Trust, the Lennox Hannay Charitable Trust Scholarship, and Ministerio de las Artes y Culturas de Chile.